OlegJust/transparent_windows_LiGnSh/README.md

 Automating the Script
 If you want the script to run automatically whenever VSCode is launched, you can create a .desktop file for VSCode in ~/.local/share/applications/.

+Create a .desktop file: Create or edit the .desktop file for VSCode, typically located at ~/.local/share/applications/code.desktop.

-In the Exec section, add the script call before launching VSCode:
+Modify the Exec line: In the Exec section, add the script call before launching VSCode:

+plaintext
+Копировать код
 Exec=/bin/bash -c "python3 /path/to/set_vscode_opacity.py & code"
-This will ensure that the script is executed every time you start VSCode, making it more convenient to apply the opacity automatically.
+This will ensure that the script is executed every time you start VSCode, automatically applying the opacity without any additional steps.